 Children from Years 1 to 8 are placed in one of our four school Houses.
 The Houses are identified by colour and the House Captain’s name.
 Children can earn house points through sports events, class rewards and playground activities.
 House t-shirts are available for purchase from the school office at a cost of $15.00.

 We have a well stocked computerised library with a qualified Librarian, Mrs Margaret Symes.
 Each class has weekly visits and children are able to select books to take home, and use the resources for research.
 The school Library is open at morning tea and lunch times.
 When books are being read at home, please ensure they are treated with respect and returned on time, so others have the opportunity to enjoy them too.
 The Librarian also trains children as Librarians each year.

 This is stored in Room 13.
 Parents and children are welcome to search for articles during school hours.
 It would be greatly appreciated if all items of clothing were named to help us manage the return of lost clothing.

-Children are able to order bakery lunches on Thursday and Friday at the school office between 8.30 and 8.55 a.m.
+Children are able to order bakery lunch on Friday and Sushi for lunch on Wednesday (orders in on Tuesday) at the school office between 8.30 and 8.55 a.m.
 Up to date details and price lists are available from the school office.

 Money at School